drobilla/exess/doc/description.rst

 .. code-block:: c

    ExessResult r   = exess_write_int(1234, 0, NULL);
-   char*       str = (char*)calloc(r.count + 1, 1);
+   char*       buf = (char*)calloc(r.count + 1, 1);

    r = exess_write_int(1234, r.count + 1, buf);

 Note that for some types,
-this operation can be about as expensive as actually writing the value.
+this operation is about as expensive as actually writing the value.
 For example, it requires binary to decimal conversion for floating point numbers.
-For ``float`` and ``double``,
+For this reason,
-since the length is bounded and relatively small, it's likely faster to write immediately to a sufficiently large buffer, then copy the result to the final destination.
+it can be faster to first write to a sufficiently large static buffer, then copy the result to the final destination.

 **************
 Generic Values
 **************

-The fundamental read and write functions all have similar semantics, but different type signatures since they use different value types.
+The simple read and write functions all have similar semantics, but different type signatures since they use different value types.
 An alternative API that works with opaque buffers is also provided, which allows for reading and writing any supported datatype without explicitly handling each case.